• Skip to primary navigation

 Partly cooked turkey breast on the grill

-• Cook until internal temp of 165° (about 1 ½ to 2 hours).
+• Cook until internal temp of 165ยฐ (about 1 ยฝ to 2 hours).
 Time will vary by the weight and thickness of the turkey breast and by your grill.
-Please check early.
+Please check the temperature early.
 DO NOT COOK BY TIME.
-Remove from heat and let rest for 10 minutes before serving.

 grilled turkey breast on a white plate